DataOps can help you bring together your data, team, tools, and processes to become a truly data-driven organization.

 - If everyone within your organization has access to the data they need?

 If you’re unable to answer (or unsure of the answers to) even one of the questions above then, without a doubt, you need DataOps.
-One down, only a million more to go!
-So let’s move on to the next question, which is also often the most misunderstood one.
+Let's move to the next question.
+How does it relate to Agile, DevOps, or Lean Manufacturing?

 1. Agile and DataOps